I engaged customers thanks to an IoT app

 I began with ux research, following my strategy

-1. Select carefully participants to avoid leaks.
+1. Selecting participants carefully to prevent leaks.

-3. Evidence the design's business value.
+3. Proving design’s business value.

 workshop